Jerricke/PicPoint/README.md

 The map feature allows you to view all the posts around the globe! simply tap on any one of the pins to see the photo that belongs to that location!

 ## Credits
-[Me](https://github.com/Jerricke), the main contributor of this final capstone project for the Flatiron Software Engineering bootcamp.
+[Me](https://github.com/Jerricke), Jerrick, the main contributor of this final capstone project for the Flatiron Software Engineering bootcamp.

 I am grateful for the Flatiron school community and staff team for supporting me along the way, as well as my good friend Vlad for providing insights.